NazWright/leetcode-problems/README.md

 ## Language Directories

-The root of the repo consist of directories organized by the programming language used for leetcode solutions.
+The "solutions" root directory there consists of directories organized by the programming language used for leetcode solutions.
   For example, problems for java will be labeled: "java-problems"", python - "python-problems" etc. These are the language directories.

 ## Difficulty Directories